Irene (singer): 2009–2014: Career beginnings

 On July 27, 2014, she was introduced as a member and the leader of the girl group Red Velvet.
-They made official debut with the single "Happiness".
+They made their official debut with the single "Happiness".
 Since then, Red Velvet has released eleven EPs and two studio albums as well as two reissue albums.
 They have become regarded as one of the most popular K-pop groups in South Korea and worldwide.
 In November 2014, Irene appeared in the music video of Kyuhyun's ballad single "광화문에서 (At Gwanghwamun)".

 2015–present: Solo activities and sub-unit

 From May 2015 to June 2016, Irene hosted the music show Music Bank with actor Park Bo-gum.
 They both gained attention for their chemistry as well as singing and hosting skills.
 The press called them one of the best partnerships in the show's history.

 In July 2016, Irene made her acting debut in the web drama Women at a Game Company where she played the female lead.
 In the same month, Irene was cast in Hello!
 Our Language, a sitcom that was set on teaching viewers proper Korean, and she played as detective.
 On October 14, Irene became a host of OnStyle's fashion show Laundry Day.
 The show premiered on October 22, 2016.
 In the same month, she became a panelist on the KBS show Trick & True with bandmate Wendy.
 In March 2017, Irene partnered with actor Kim Min-jae for the portrayal of two lovers in the MV of Red Velvet's SM Station ID "Would U".